huijing/slides/yglf-2017/README.md

 Few people talk about <code>font-variant-east-asian</code>.
 What this property does is allow for glyph substitution and positioning in East Asian text.
 If you're unfamiliar with Han characters, it might seem like these languages share the same glyphs, but it depends.
 Han unification involves assigning the same code point to different glyphs, and it has been quite a controversial issue.

 We won't get into that, but the point is, the same code point can have variant glyphs depending on the language being used.
 Like, simplified Chinese glyphs versus traditional Chinese glyphs.
-Japanese glyphs have their own specification known as JIS or Japanese Industrial Standard, and they too have alternate glyphs for the same character.
+Japanese has its own specification, and they too have alternate glyphs for the same character.
 This property allows us to toggle these variant glyphs.

 <code>font-feature-settings</code> allows us to toggle very specific OpenType properties.
 Last I checked, there were 141 OpenType feature tags to cover things like vertical kerning, unicase, scientific inferiors and so on.

 Browser support for each of <code>font-variant</code> properties varies at the moment, with Firefox being the only browser that has supported all of them since version 34.0.

 <code>font-feature-settings</code>, on the other hand, has quite good support across most browsers.
-Although, the specification recommends to utilise the respective <code>font-variant</code> properties over the <code>font-feature-settings</code> property, until browser support becomes more robust, I suppose we'll continue to see <code>font-feature-settings</code> being used instead.
+Although, the specification recommends to utilise the respective <code>font-variant</code> properties, until browser support becomes more robust, I suppose we'll continue to see <code>font-feature-settings</code> being used instead.

 ## About web layouts